What’s In This Guide

 Chihuahua FAQs

-Breed At A Glance
+At A Glance

-- Popularity: No. 32 on the AKC register
+- Popularity: 32 out of 190 ranked by the AKC

-- Purpose: Companion
+- Purpose: companion

-- Temperament: Loving but feisty
+- Temperament: loving but feisty

-Chihuahua Breed Review: Contents
+Chihuahua Review: Contents

-- History and original purpose of the Chihuahua
+- History and original purpose

 - Fun facts about Chihuahuas